actions/attest-build-provenance/README.md

 "acme.azurecr.io/user/app").
 Do NOT include a tag as part of the image name -- the specific image being attested is identified by the supplied digest.

+Attestation bundles are stored in the OCI registry according to the [Cosign Bundle Specification][10].

 > **NOTE**: When pushing to Docker Hub, please use "index.docker.io" as the
 > registry portion of the image name.